-follow the example inside the full package documentation for 190930TuningCorrectorInstructions.docx (this allows to make a reference file consisting of patterns collected from your instrument and also from NIST).
+follow the example inside the full package documentation for 190930TuningCorrectorInstructions.docx (this allows to make a reference file consisting of patterns collected from your instrument and from NIST).

 4.1.
-Steps for Making Reference Pattern from Collected Data
+Steps for Making a Reference Pattern from Collected Data

 Collect a reference pattern from your own instrument.